 In an OGSA-based Grid, all manageable resources either are Web services or are represented by Web services.
-The assumed basis for representing resources is the interfaces and behaviors defined by the WS Resource Framework (WS-RF) family of specifications [18].
-Furthermore, OGSA assumes the availability of WS-Notification (WS-N) interfaces and behaviors [19] for event notification.
-Between them, WS-RF and WS-N specify a basic set of interfaces that are useful in management.
+The assumed basis for representing resources is the interfaces and behaviors defined by the WS-Resource Framework (WSRF) family of specifications [18].
+Furthermore, OGSA assumes the availability of WS-Notification (WSN) interfaces and behaviors [19] for event notification.
+Between them, WSRF and WSN specify a basic set of interfaces that are useful in management.
 For example, a suitably-privileged manager might make use of the following features, provided that they are implemented by the resources:

 - WS-Resource Lifetime specifies operations that a manager can use to query the termination time of a resource, and to change it, possibly causing immediate termination. - WS-Resource Properties provides a means for a resource to publish a list of its properties (the resource properties document), and for a manager to retrieve the document and to query and modify the values of the properties. - WS-Resource Properties also defines a facility by which managers can request and receive notification when the value of a resource property changes.
-This facility is generally provided through the use of WS-N notification messages.
+This facility is generally provided through the use of WSN notification messages.

-The WS-RF specifications and related specifications such as WS-Notification and WS-Addressing, plus WSDM MUWS, will provide the core functionality for the base manageability interfaces, as follows:
+The WSRF and WSN specifications, plus WSDM MUWS, will provide the core functionality for the base manageability interfaces.
+The following paragraphs enumerate the key features of each of the specifications, as they apply to resource management.